Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 _YUI3_ provides two function that take a selector.
 The first is _Y.one()_.
 It will give you the first element in the [DOM][4] matching that selector.
 In our example above that was _title_ and _h1_.
 If you had more than one _h1_ it would only give the first _h1_ it found.
 Usually this is what you want.
-Sometimes you want all the elements that match a selector (e.g. all the anchor tags in a page).
+Sometimes you want all the elements that match a selector (e.g. all the anchor elements in a page).
 To get that you use _Y.all()_.
 That returns a list of elements.
 It is easiest to explain by showing.
 Let us create a short element with a list of links to YUI3 resources.
 Next we'll update part of the page to indicate the links we found.